 “After doing a few organised drift days, I was itching to try and qualify for my competition drift licence.
 It was a massive learning curve going from the street to serious competition, but I’ve loved every minute of it so far.”

-In just three years, Luke’s talent behind the wheel has taken him from relative obscurity to scoring a hat tricks of titles in the 2012, 2013 and 2014 Gymkhana GRiD European Gauntlet Series, as well as finishing third in the Semi-Pro and 12th in the Pro class of the British Drift Championship.
+In just three years, Luke’s talent behind the wheel has taken him from relative obscurity to scoring a hat trick of titles in the 2012, 2013 and 2014 Gymkhana GRiD European Gauntlet Series, as well as finishing third in the Semi-Pro and 12th in the Pro class of the British Drift Championship.
 Not to mention also notching up an enviable haul of wins in the super technical Fueltopia Barrel Sprint Series.
 All this, in a car that he cut, welded, painted and prepared in his own back yard.

 Blasting into 2015, Luke’s programme is only getting bigger and better.
 As well as campaigning another full season in the British Drift Championship, and slaying tyres during demos at selected World Rallycross Championship rounds, he will also be gunning for a record fourth podium at Gymkhana GRiD, and taking the fight to Europe for selected events.
 Whatever you do, make sure you head out to a race and check out Luke taking down the competition this year.